The Psychology of Political Violence

 Beware of anger, contempt, and disgust.

-Writer Leon Wieseltier got double his wish.
+Writer Leon Wieseltier got twice his wish.
 In the aftermath of the election, he wanted half of America to “stay angry.”
 He claimed this was the only way to uphold principles in Trump’s America.
 “Maintain [your] disgust,” he insisted, which apparently still sounds like a good idea to many on both sides of the political divide.
 Increased isolation from those with different political ideas combined with aggressive political rhetoric has created the sense in people, regardless of ideology, that “hostility directed at the opposition is acceptable, even appropriate,” according to political scientists, Iyengar and Westwood.
-Their research––along with current events––indicate that partisans are fairly uninhibited in engaging in discriminatory behavior and expressing animus toward opposing partisans.
+Their research, along with current events, indicate that partisans are fairly uninhibited in engaging in discriminatory behavior and expressing animus toward opposing partisans.

-But emotions not only impact the things we say and do, they also influence our judgment, and contrary to Wieseltier’s advice, being angry is a pretty reliable way to become less principled.
-(We need only recall the last thing we said in anger to recognize that it is a rare instance in which principles are more likely to be upheld with anger than with equanimity.)
+But emotions not only impact the things we say and do, they also influence our judgment.
+Contrary to Wieseltier’s advice, being angry is a pretty reliable way to become less principled.
+We need only recall the last thing we said in anger to recognize that it is a rare instance in which principles are more likely to be upheld with anger than with equanimity.

 According to psychologists Yoel Inbar and David Pizarro, anger “seems to encourage the use of cognitive ‘shortcuts’ such as stereotypes,” so especially for those committed to combatting bigotry, anger is hardly the right tool.
 Adding disgust to the mix is even more destructive.
 Psychologists Buckels and Trapnell found that disgust “appears to have the unique capacity to foster the social-cognitive dehumanization of outgroup members,” and it is far easier to engage in violence when targets are dehumanized.
 History provides plenty of examples.
 To quote legal scholar, Geoffrey Stone, “We are capable of great ugliness and hatred.
 Let us not kid ourselves.”